-The condition of your prop is a major influence on the performance of your boat.
-Your engine is equipped with the best size prop for normal conditions.
-If you have unusual uses or weight conditions, special props may be required for altered applications.
-A damaged prop can affect your boat's top speed, cause vibrations or a sudden drop in RPMs, or even increase fuel consumption.
-Read more about propellers in You and Your Boat; this publication covers ventilation and cavitation.
+The condition of the prop has a major influence on the performance of your boat.
+The engine should be equipped with the best size prop for normal conditions.
+Unusual uses or weight conditions may require special props.
+A damaged prop can affect your boat's top speed, cause vibrations, create a sudden drop in RPMs or even increase fuel consumption.
+More information about propellers including ventilation and cavitation can be found in You and Your Boat.